emmo-repo/domain-electrochemistry/README.md

 <img src="docs/assets/img/fig/svg/domain-electrochemistry-logo.svg" alt="domain-electrochemistry-logo" width="100%">

 <!-- [![CI tests](https://github.com/emmo-repo/domain-electrochemistry/workflows/CI%20tests/badge.svg)](https://github.com/emmo-repo/domain-electrochemistry/actions/) -->
-The Electrochemistry Domain Ontology is a domain of the Elementary Multiperspective Materials Ontology [(EMMO)][1], for describing electrochemical systems, materials, methods, and data.
+The Electrochemistry Domain Ontology is a domain of the [Elementary Multiperspective Materials Ontology (EMMO)][1], for describing electrochemical systems, materials, methods, and data.
 Its primary objective is to support the creation of [FAIR](https://www.go-fair.org/fair-principles/), [Linked Data](https://en.wikipedia.org/wiki/Linked_data) within the field of electrochemistry.
 This ontology serves as a foundational resource for harmonizing electrochemical knowledge representation, enhancing data interoperability, and accelerating progress in electrochemical research and development.

 Reference documentation is available [here](https://emmo-repo.github.io/domain-electrochemistry/index.html).

 # Quick Start

 Here is some information to help you get started working with the ontology in python and creating you own instances of Linked Data.
-For more information, please see the Getting Started and Examples section of the documentation.
+For more information, please see the[Getting Started](https://emmo-repo.github.io/domain-electrochemistry/pages/getstarted.html) and [Examples](https://emmo-repo.github.io/domain-electrochemistry/pages/examples.html) section of the documentation.

 ## Reference IRIs